Currency:USD $

 Item Type Availability Expected Impact on Value

-Divine Orbs High Decrease
+Divine Orbs High (farming influx) Decrease

 Abyss Crafting Items Low Increase